Moonpoints/Odin-Form/README.md

 # Odin-Form
-Sign up from project for the Odin Project
+Sign up form project for the Odin Project